(Version 3.1.0, experimental, released October 9, 2020)

 Where relevant, the range of values calculated from analyzed pixels is shown in [brackets] after each metric name.

-Warm Season [0.12-1.14°C] and Warmest Month [0.17-1.21°C] Variability: Sites with high summer temperature variability can have less sensitivity to coral bleaching.
-The Warmest Month is identified in a separate metric (see Climatology page), based on the 28-year (1985-2012) 'CoralTemp' climatology; the Warm Season is defined as the three-month period centered on the Warmest Month.
-For each of these, the average temperature for the stated time period is determined for each year in the time-series (1985-2018); the variability shown is the standard deviation of these values after the removal of any linear trend (see SST Trend page).
+Warm Season [0.12-1.14°C] and Warmest Month [0.17-1.20°C] Variability: Sites with high summer temperature variability can have less sensitivity to coral bleaching.
+The Warmest Month is identified in a separate Thermal History product metric (see Climatology page), based on the 28-year (1985-2012) climatology of the CoralTemp SST dataset.
+The Warm Season is then defined as the three-month period centered on the Warmest Month.
+For each of these, the average temperature for the stated time period is determined for each year in the time-series (1985-2019); the variability shown is the standard deviation of these values after the removal of any linear trend (see SST Trend page).

-Average Warm Season [0.27-1.63°C] and Average Warmest Month [0.19-1.03°C] Variability: For each of these metrics, the standard deviation of temperature for the stated time period is determined for each year in the time-series (1985-2018) and averaged over the entire time series.
+Average Warm Season [0.27-1.62°C] and Average Warmest Month [0.19-1.02°C] Variability: For these two metrics, the standard deviation of temperature for the stated time period (Warmest Month or Warm Season) is determined for each year in the time-series (1985-2019) and averaged over the entire time series.

-Average Within-year (Intra-annual) Variability [0.38-6.01°C]: For this metric, the standard deviation of temperature is determined for each year in the time-series (1985-2018) and averaged over the entire time series.
+Average Within-year (Intra-annual) Variability [0.38-6.02°C]: For this metric, the standard deviation of temperature is determined for each year in the time-series (1985-2019) and averaged over the entire time series.

 1Guest JR, et al. (2012) Contrasting Patterns of Coral Bleaching Susceptibility in